moliver28/research-handbook/content/handbook/finance/expenses.md

 ### Hotels

+- **Important:** To be reimbursed for a hotel booking, you must first book using Navan additionally submit a claim in Navan for that same booking.
+Your personal card will be charged then you must submit an expense request same as if you booked on a platform other than Navan
 - To be booked in Navan.
 When booked outside Navan - approval required by Manager and AP Admin.
 - When you book Hotels through Navan Travel, the costs will need to be charged to a personal credit card.
 - For business related bookings, you can submit the costs for reimbursement via the Navan Expense reimbursement tool.